History of Germany (1945–1990): Nutritional levels

-During the war, Germans seized food supplies from occupied countries and forced millions of foreigners to work on German farms, in addition to food shipped from farms in eastern Germany.
+During the war, Germans seized food supplies from occupied countries and forced millions of foreigners to work on German farms and factories, in addition to food shipped from farms in eastern Germany.
 When this ended in 1945, the German rationing system (which stayed in place) had much lower supplies of food.
 The U.S. Army sent in large shipments of food to feed some 7.7 million prisoners of war—far more than they had expected—as well as the general population.
 For several years following the surrender, German nutritional levels were low.
 The Germans were not high on the priority list for international aid, which went to the victims of the Nazis.
 It was directed that all relief went to non-German displaced persons, liberated Allied POWs, and concentration camp inmates.
 During 1945 it was estimated that the average German civilian in the U.S. and UK occupation zones received 1200 kilocalories a day in official rations, not counting food they grew themselves or purchased on the large-scale black market.
 In early October 1945 the UK government privately acknowledged in a cabinet meeting that German civilian adult death rates had risen to 4 times the pre-war levels and death rates amongst the German children had risen by 10 times the pre-war levels.
 The German Red Cross was dissolved, and the International Red Cross and the few other allowed international relief agencies were kept from helping Germans through strict controls on supplies and on travel.
 The few agencies permitted to help Germans, such as the indigenous Caritasverband, were not allowed to use imported supplies.
 When the Vatican attempted to transmit food supplies from Chile to German infants, the U.S. State Department forbade it.
 The German food situation became worse during the very cold winter of 1946–1947 when German calorie intake ranged from 1,000–1,500 kilocalories per day, a situation made worse by severe lack of fuel for heating.